-The Esri arcgis-notebook-server-singlemachine-upgrade.template.json Amazon Web Services (AWS) CloudFormation template upgrades an ArcGIS Notebook Server 10.9 site that you created using the template described in Deploy a single-machine ArcGIS Notebook Server site using CloudFormation.
+The Esri arcgis-notebook-server-singlemachine-upgrade.template.json Amazon Web Services (AWS) CloudFormation template upgrades an ArcGIS Notebook Server 10.9 or 10.9.1 site that you created using the template described in Deploy a single-machine ArcGIS Notebook Server site using CloudFormation.

 The arcgis-notebook-server-singlemachine-upgrade.template.json template upgrades the following software on a single Linux Amazon Elastic Compute Cloud (EC2) instance:

 Prerequisites can be grouped by the items—such as files and accounts—that you must obtain and the tasks you must perform before running the CloudFormation template.

 You need the following before running this template:

 - An Amazon Web Services account with access to the deployment to be upgraded.

 - An ArcGIS Notebook Server license file (.ecp or .prvc).

 - An SSL certificate file or certificates (in .pfx format) and corresponding passwords.
 Certificates must be from a certifying authority.